 Organizational transformation can contribute to facilitating responsible behavior models and linking talent to corporate purpose.
 Mechanisms such as codes of ethics and regular evaluation, promotion and remuneration in a framework that includes CSR criteria have proven to be efficient in this goal.
 In Spain, 82 percent of companies already link variable remuneration to these principles for senior-level management.

-Bringing the heart of the company closer to talent
+Bringing talent closer to the heart of the company

 In the Corporate Register, there are currently over 89,000 CSR reports from over 14,000 companies.
 Although necessary, this shows the importance of exploring new ways to communicate sustainability.
 Companies are increasingly generating dialogue around their activities, taking advantage of new platforms, such as social media, for example.